webplatform/docs/dom/PointerEvent/gotpointercapture/index.md

 {{Flags
 |High-level issues=Needs Flags
 |Content=Incomplete, Compatibility Incomplete, Examples Needed
+|Checked_Out=No
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|Dispatched prior to the dispatch of the first event after pointer capture is set for a pointer.}}
 {{Event
 |Event_applies_to=dom/PointerEvent
+|Synchronous=No
+|Bubbles=Yes
+|Target=dom/Element
+|Cancelable=No
+|Default_action=None
 |Content=This event is dispatched to the element that is receiving pointer capture.
 Subsequent events for that pointer will be dispatched to this element.
-See [[dom/methods/setPointerCapture|setPointerCapture]].
+See [[dom/Element/setPointerCapture|setPointerCapture]].
 |Interface=dom/PointerEvent
-|Target=dom/Element
-|Default_action=None
-|Synchronous=No
-|Bubbles=Yes
-|Cancelable=No
 }}
 {{Examples_Section
 |Not_required=No